-At LIS we have a school nurse who notifies, educates and provides first care in a safe welcoming environment to the students, faculty and visitors of our school.
-The nurse's office (room 015) is located on the ground floor of the main building just a few doors down from the school office.
-The nurse's office hours are Monday-Friday from 08:30 till 17:00.
-Please feel free to stop by to discuss any questions or concerns regarding your child.
+At LIS we have two school nurses who notify, educate and provide first care in a safe welcoming environment to the students, faculty and visitors of our school.
+The nurses' office (room 015) is located on the ground floor of the main building just a few doors down from the school office.
+The nurses' office hours are Monday-Wednesday from 08:00 till 16:30, Thursday - Friday 08:00 - 15:00.

 It is often difficult to make a decision about whether or not your child is sick enough to stay at home.
 Many illnesses are easily spread, both in school and in the family.
 While we regret any inconvenience that this may cause, keeping sick children at home means fewer lost work days/ school days, for parents, teachers, and children and less illness for everyone.

 A fever is a sign of illness.
 A child with a temperature of 37,5ºC or higher should not attend school.

 A child who is vomiting and/or is having frequent diarrhoea stools should not attend school.
 If there is cramping/abdominal pain, the student may be more comfortable at home.

 Minor cold symptoms are common and usually don't interfere with school attendance.
 A persistent, frequent cough and/or constant nasal drainage may affect your child's performance at school, and he/she may be more comfortable at home.

 A rash may cover the entire body or only one area.
 A child that has a rash that is draining, has open areas or is causing the child to itch excessively should not attend school.
 A rash accompanied with other symptoms such as a fever, headache, sore throat, irritability, vomiting, etc. should not attend school.

 Thick Mucus in Nose or Eyes/Crusty, Red, “Weepy” Eyes